Interstate 94 - Hourly traffic volume prediction (multivariate time series)¶

 # Predict with getML

-prediction_getml = pd.DataFrame(np.array(predictions), columns=['traffic_volume'])
+prediction_getml = pd.DataFrame(np.array(predictions), columns=["traffic_volume"])

 prediction_getml